ashcaz/learning-journal/README.md

-## Welcome to My GitHub Page
+## About Me

 Hi!
 My name is Ashley.
 I recently just sepreated from the Navy after 6.5 years.
-I'm excited to lean how to code :)
+I'm excited to lean how to code :) Here is my Learning Journal from Code 102.

 **DAY 1**